yeslogic/prince-docs/docs/thinking-in-spreads.md

 This example creates a bigger margin around the central gutter, like the previous one - albeit in a shorter way.

 Floats are particularly sensitive to the placement on the page with regards to whether it is a left-facing or right-facing page.
-Prince extends the `` property (and the property ``) with the values `inside` and `outside`.
-For details please see the chapter .
+Prince extends the `float` property (and the property `clear`) with the values `inside` and `outside`.
+For details please see the chapter [Floats](doc-latest/floats.html#floats).

-On a paragraph level, the properties `` and `` similarly take the keywords `inside` and `outside` to help achieving a smooth layout.
+On a paragraph level, the properties `text-align` and `text-align-last` similarly take the keywords `inside` and `outside` to help achieving a smooth layout.

 ``
     @page:verso {